sambhatt11/xlmroberta-tweet-sentiment/README.md

 🏷️ Two-level classification: Sentiment + Subsentiment

-📊 Detailed evaluation with accuracy, F1-score, and confusion matrix
+📊 Detailed evaluation, visualization and deployment on Streamlit

 This project demonstrates how transformer-based models can be applied to multilingual, real-world social media data, offering both coarse and fine sentiment understanding.